salesforce/ctrl-sum/README.md

-### Generate summaries from a file which includes keywords:
+### Option 2.
+Generate summaries from a file which includes keywords:

 ```bash
 # the following command generates summaries from `datasets/example_dataset/test.oraclewordnssource`